Edw590/VISOR---Android-Version-Assistant/README.md

 The app is also able to work with root access and system permissions.
 The prefered way to install the app is with root permissions, installed as a privileged system app, and Device Administration enabled for it (absolute control XD).
 The app must work without them perfectly, but if some features are *only* available with one or more of the 3 mentioned ways, they will be added anyways.
 So to have full functionality, install it that way.

-## Supported commands
-Please come to the [Advanced Commands Detection repository](https://github.com/DADi590/Advanced-Commands-Detection), enter the CommandsDetection folder, and check out the CmdsInfoP1 file.
-No need to know about programming.
-Just check the commands that are listed there (each one starts with "CMD_" - use Ctrl+F if you'd like).
-Above each, there's an explanation of what they do.

-If it's to toggle the wifi, for example, say "turn the wifi on", or "turn off the wifi".
-If it's to toggle media, say "stop the music", or "next song".
-If it's to ask for the battery percentage, say "what's the battery percentage".

 ## Current modules (features)
 Hopefully I don't forget to keep adding the modules here.
 Here's a list of the modules the assistant currently have and what they do (module names are in bold for ease of read):
 - **[Advanced Commands Detection](https://github.com/DADi590/Advanced-Commands-Detection)** --> Detects commands in a sentence of words (a link because is in another repository).
 It's the module that understands the user communication (voice or text - as long as it uses words).
 It can detect no so simple sentences of multiple commands, understands the meaning of "don't", "it", and "and".
 Example of a complex sentence it can successfully understand (without the punctuation - it must not be present): `"turn it on. turn on the wifi, and and the airplane mode, get it it on. no, don't turn it on. turn off airplane mode and also the wifi, please."` (ignores/warns about the meaningless "it", turns on the Wi-Fi, and turns off the airplane mode and the Wi-Fi).